Codit/practical-api-guidelines/maturity-level-one/README.md

 ## Security-first

-- Always use HTTPS
+- Always use HTTPS, unless otherwise required
+  - In case HTTP should be supported, consider using an API gateway in front of the API.
+This allows you to be secure on the physical API while the consumers can still use HTTP
 - Do not put security keys and sensitive information in the query string
   - Certain scenarios are exceptional such as exposing webhooks.
 When this is the case the keys need to be limited in time to live.

 ## Error Handling

-- Use a global exception handler which allows you to trakc & handle unhandled exceptions very easily
+- Use a global exception handler which allows you to track & handle unhandled exceptions very easily
 - Errors should be propogated in a consistent way
   - Use `application/problem+json` following [RFC 7807](https://tools.ietf.org/html/rfc7807).
     - Every 4XX/5XX should  the same data contract